databendlabs/databend/website/blog/2023-06-04-databend-weekly-96.md

 - Added expression support to Windows function.
 - Added range function & aliases in select list
-- Added support for deduplication of insertion/mutation/update based on tags.
+- Added support for deduplication of insertion/mutation/update based on label.
 - Added optimization hint support for COPY INTO.
 - Read *[Docs | Deploying a Databend Cluster](https://databend.rs/doc/deploy/metasrv/metasrv-deploy)* to learn about the tips when manually deploying a Databend cluster.
 - Read *[Docs | Data Types - BITMAP](https://databend.rs/doc/sql-reference/data-types/data-type-bitmap)* and *[Docs | Bitmap Functions](https://databend.rs/doc/sql-functions/bitmap-functions/)* to understand the usage of the BITMAP data type in Databend.